 - A blood test to check for low blood sodium or potassium and the content of gases in your blood

 - A urine test to check the concentration and composition of your urine and to check your kidney function, which can be affected by heatstroke

-- Blood tests to check for rhabdomyolysis — serious damage to your muscle tissue
+- Muscle function tests to check for rhabdomyolysis — serious damage to your muscle tissue

 - Imaging tests to check for damage to your internal organs

 - Heat injury and heat exhaustion.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00319.
 Accessed Oct.
 1, 2014.